bmedicke/quantum_cryptography/software.md

 # clone the repo:
 git clone 'git@github.com:bmedicke/quantum_cryptography.git' # or via https.

-# switch to the notebooks folder:
+# switch to the repo folder:
-cd quantum_cryptography/notebooks
+cd quantum_cryptography

 # create a virtual Python environment with the new Python:
 python3.9 -m venv env